Elora's Personal Presets Banner

 1. Download Presets

-• You can either download the .ini files beginning with Elora's Personal Presets from the Assets section of the latest release by clicking on them individually along with the ReshadeEffectShaderToggler.ini or click Source code (zip) to download my entire repository as a .zip file containing everything which you will then have to extract (unzip) by clicking on the .zip file in your File Explorer, clicking on the Extract All button, and then clicking on the Extract button.
+• From the Release Page, click Source code (zip) to download my entire repository as a .zip file containing everything, which you will then have to extract (unzip) by clicking on the .zip file in your File Explorer, clicking on the Extract All button, and then clicking on the Extract button.

-• Copy all files beginning with Elora's Personal Presets along with ReshadeEffectShaderToggler.ini into your Guild Wars 2 game folder C:\Program Files\Guild Wars 2 (default for standalone launcher players) or C:\Program Files (x86)\Steam\steamapps\common\Guild Wars 2 (default for Steam players).
+• Copy all files beginning with Elora's Personal Presets, the ReshadeEffectShaderToggler.ini, along with the entire reshade-shaders folder into your Guild Wars 2 game folder C:\Program Files\Guild Wars 2 (default for standalone launcher players) or C:\Program Files (x86)\Steam\steamapps\common\Guild Wars 2 (default for Steam players).

 2. Download and Install ReShade 6.5.1